aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to POT or Online App" h2="Export WORDML to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting WordML to POT is a common requirement for many businesses.
+WordML is a markup language used to create documents, while POT is a presentation format used to create slideshows.
+Converting from one format to another is necessary to ensure that documents can be used in different applications.

+<h2>How Aspose.Total Helps for WordML to POT Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to POT conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to POT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the WordML document and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a POT file.
+This process can be automated using Aspose.Total for C++, making it easier and faster to convert WordML documents to POT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}